-Before being admitted to Teacher Education, a student must:
+Before being admitted to Teacher Education Program and eligibility to take the courses labeled as "Stage II Courses," a student must:

 - 1. Have met the requirements for Stage I. - 2.
-Have a 2.60 cumulative GPA (Transfer + Barton GPA combined) at the time of admission to the program. - 3.
-Have the recommendation of his/her advisor. - 4.
-Have passed Praxis Core Academic Skills for Educators (Core) tests (Reading, Writing, and Math) or provided documentation of SAT or ACT scores allowing exemption. - 5.
-All candidates seeking licensure in Elementary Education, Special Education: General Curriculum, or Educational Studies are required to pass the General Curriculum Math Subtest of the Pearson Licensure tests as a pre-requisite for entry into the Teacher Education Program and for taking courses in Stage II (and subsequent stages). - 6.
-All candidates seeking licensure in Elementary Education, Special Education: General Curriculum, or Educational Studies are required to attempt the General Curriculum Multi-Subjects Subtest of the Pearson Licensure tests as a pre-requisite for entry into the Teacher Education Program and for taking courses in Stage II (and subsequent stages). - EDU 400 Teaching Skills Laboratory - EDU 410 Methods and Materials for Infants and Toddlers - EDU 411 Methods and Materials for Preschoolers and Kindergartners - EDU 412 Methods and Materials for Children with Special Needs - EDU 428 Social Studies Methods K-6 - EDU 429 Science Methods K-8 - EDU 430 Teaching Language of the Deaf and Hard of Hearing - EDU 435 Mathematics Methods in Grades 4-8 - EDU 448 Middle and Secondary School Methods - EDU 451 Classroom Management - EDU 464 Differentiated Instruction in the 21st Century - SST 459 Instructional Design and Strategies in the Social Sciences - ART 459 Instructional Design and Strategies in Art - HPE 410 Differentiated Instruction in Physical Education - ENG 459 Instructional Design and Strategies in English - SPA 459 Instructional Design and Strategies in Spanish
+Have a 2.70 career GPA (Transfer + Barton GPA combined) at the time of admission to the program. - 3.
+Have the recommendation of his or her advisor. - 4.
+Have passed Praxis Core Academic Skills for Educators (Core) tests (Reading, Writing, and Math) or provided documentation of exemption.\ - 5.
+All candidates are required to have passed all licensure tests.
+The following tests are included: the General Curriculum Multi-Subjects Subtest, the General Curriculum Mathematics Subtest, and the Reading Foundations test of the Pearson Licensure tests required for candidates seeking licensure in Elementary Education and Special Education: General Curriculum; the Praxis licensure tests required for Special Education: General Curriculum, Special Education: Adapted Curriculum, Middle School Education, Secondary Education, Health and Physical Education, and Spanish Education. - EDU 400 Teaching Skills Laboratory - EDU 410 Methods and Materials for Infants and Toddlers - EDU 411 Methods and Materials for Preschoolers and Kindergartners - EDU 412 Methods and Materials for Children with Special Needs - EDU 428 Social Studies Methods K-6 - EDU 429 Science Methods K-8 - EDU 430 Teaching Language to the Deaf and Hard of Hearing - EDU 435 Mathematics Methods in Grades 4-8 - EDU 448 Middle and Secondary School Methods - EDU 451 Classroom Management - EDU 464 Differentiated Instruction in the 21st Century - SST 459 Instructional Design and Strategies in the Social Sciences - ART 459 Instructional Design and Strategies in Art - HPE 410 Differentiated Instruction in Physical Education - ENG 459 Instructional Design and Strategies in English - SPA 459 Instructional Design and Strategies in Spanish